On the geometry of tensor products over finite fields: Quasi-Hermitian surfaces

 \subsection{New Quasi-Hermitian surfaces}

-As a consequence of our investigation in Section \ref{section plane intersection numbers}, we can provide a new construction of quasi-hermitian surfaces. \begin{theorem} If $S_1$ and $S_2$ are respectively in $\cS^1\cup\{\cH\setminus\cH_2\}$ and $\cS^2\cup\{\cH\setminus\cH_1\}$, then their join $\cS_1 \cup \cS_2$ is a quasi-Hermitian surface.
-If $\cS_1=S_{\xi_1}$ and $\hat{\cS}_1=S_{-\xi_1}$ and $\cS_2=S_{\xi_2}$ and $\hat{\cS}_2=S_{-\xi_2}$, then $\cS_1\cup\cS_2$ is isomorphic to $\hat{\cS_1}\cup\hat{\cS_2}$, in any other case, $\cS_1\cup\cS_2$ is not isomorphic to $\hat{\cS_1}\cup\hat{\cS_2}$. \end{theorem} \begin{proof} Looking at the intersection numbers computed in Section \ref{section plane intersection numbers}, any plane intersects $\cS_1 \cup \cS_2$ in either $q^3+1$ or $q^3+q^2+1$ points.
-The last statement is a consequence of the fact that each such set \end{proof} We finally address the isomorphism issue.
+As a consequence of our investigation in Section \ref{section plane intersection numbers}, we can provide a new construction of quasi-Hermitian surfaces. \begin{theorem} If $S_1$ and $S_2$ are respectively in $\cS^1\cup\{\cH\setminus\cH_2\}$ and $\cS^2\cup\{\cH\setminus\cH_1\}$, then their join $S_1 \cup S_2$ is a quasi-Hermitian surface.
+If $S_1=S_{\xi_1}$ and $\hat{S}_1=S_{-\xi_1}$ and $S_2=S_{\xi_2}$ and $\hat{S}_2=S_{-\xi_2}$, then $S_1\cup S_2$ is isomorphic to $\hat{S_1}\cup\hat{S_2}$, in any other case, $S_1\cup S_2$ is not isomorphic to $\hat{S_1}\cup\hat{S_2}$. \end{theorem} \begin{proof} Looking at the intersection numbers computed in Section \ref{section plane intersection numbers}, any plane intersects $\cS_1 \cup \cS_2$ in either $q^3+1$ or $q^3+q^2+1$ points.
+The last statement is a consequence of the fact that each such set is the join of orbits of the group $G_0$, and of Theorem \ref{pointorbits}. \end{proof} We also note that it is possible to obtain further quasi-Hermitian surfaces from the ones just constructed by applying the pivoting method on the tangent planes at points of $\cQ_0$.
+See \cite{SchillewaertVoorde2022} for further details on the pivoting method.
+We finally address the isomorphism issue.
 To the best of our knowledge the only known constructions of quasi-Hermitian surfaces are those investigated in \cite{Pavese2015,LavrauwLiaPavese2023,Aguglia2013,AgugliaGiuzzi2022,AgugliaCossidenteKorchmaros2012,Napolitano2023}.
 For a quick overview of their properties, see \cite[Section 3]{LavrauwLiaPavese2023}.
 Since the group stabilizing the quasi-Hermitian surfaces constructed here is different from the one in \cite{LavrauwLiaPavese2023}, it is clear that the sets involved are not isomorphic.
 For the isomorphism issue with the other constructions, it is enough to look at the number of lines contained in the set passing through each point.
 See \cite[Section 3]{LavrauwLiaPavese2023} for a collection of the relevant results for the other constructions.
 A further construction, not mentioned there, takes $q^3+1$ pairwise skew lines, see \cite{Napolitano2023}.
 In each case, since points on $\cQ_0$ are incident with precisely $q+1$ lines contained in the quasi-Hermitian surface, it is immediate to see that the quasi-Hermitian surfaces are not isomorphic.
 Further quasi-Hermitian surfaces can be obtained applying multiple times the pivoting construction of \cite{DS}.
 This has been investigated in details in \cite{SchillewaertVoorde2022}, see \cite[Theorem 5.2]{SchillewaertVoorde2022}.
 In particular, the authors showed that the pivoting method can be applied up to $q^2+1$ times on an Hermitian surface, pivoting at the tangent planes of the $q^2+1$ points of a given generator.
-In this case, the new quasi-Hermitian surface will have at least a fully contained line such that all the planes through that line intersect the quasi-Hermitian surface in $q+1$ lines fully contained.
-If a line $\ell$ is contained in $S$ with $S\in\cS^2$, then it must be a line through a point of $\cQ_0$ lying on the tangent plane of $\cQ_0$ at that point.
-Indeed, each point of $\ell$ must lie on two $\cQ_0$ tangent planes.
-If $\ell$ has two
+Since the automorphism group of a quasi-Hermitian surface obtained from a Hermitian surface by pivoting is contained in the stabilizer of a plane (or of a line if it is multiple pivoting), and the group $G_0$ does not fix any plane, our construction can not be obtained by multiple pivoting from an Hermitian surface.
+Summing up, we can state the following theorem. \begin{theorem} The quasi-Hermitian surfaces of Theorem \ref{quasi hermitian construction} are not isomorphic to any previously known construction. \end{theorem}